LattePandaTeam/Docs/content/OS/Win10HomeAndLTSB.md

 1. [Download the Update Assistant here.](https://www.microsoft.com/en-us/software-download/windows10) To get started, click **Update now**.
 2. Run the Update Assistant.
 3. Wait for update.
-(This will take a will, you can keep working.
+(This will take a will, you can keep working.)
-4. When the update is done, delete the Windows.old file in C:/ .
+4. When the update is done, delete the Windows.old folder in C:/ . ([Click here to see how to delete Windows.old folder](http://www.lattepanda.com/topic-f6t7136.html))

 ![](https://i.imgur.com/ClxdfZw.png)